decatursupperclub/dsc/terms-of-use.md

 - If someone violates these standards, we may remove them from the club or block access to events and communications.

 ## 3. What This Website Does
-The site includes a Sign Up button that links you to a Jotform form.
-When you fill it out, you’re sharing information with both Jotform and with us.
-Jotform is a secure, reputable platform for building forms to collect data, but if you have any questions or concerns about how your data is processed and stored through Jotform, refer to its [Terms & Conditions](https://www.jotform.com/terms/){:target="_blank"}.
+The site includes a Subscribe form powered by Buttondown, the email newsletter software tool we use to manage and maintain our email communications with members.
+When you fill it out and click Subscribe, your information is shared with us through Buttondown.
+Buttondown is a secure, reputable platform for managing email newsletters, but if you have any questions or concerns about how your data is processed and stored through Buttondown, refer to its [Privacy Policy](https://buttondown.com/legal/privacy){:target="_blank"}.

 We communicate with members only by email.